danielbussone/baseball-rag/README.md

 19. **Career aggregations should use database views:** Currently aggregating season stats in code for `get_career_summary()`.
 Should leverage `fg_career_stats` view for consistency and performance.
 20. **Search filter parameter extraction is fragile:** LLM doesn't always extract filters correctly from natural language queries (e.g., "similar players with power" not triggering power filter).
 May need more explicit prompt guidance or examples.

-### Phase 1.4 (Backend API) - Mostly Complete
+### Phase 1.4 (Backend API) - Complete
 21. **Environment variables are essential:** Using dotenv for configuration management instead of hardcoded values.
 Critical for security (keeps credentials out of git) and deployment flexibility (different configs for dev/prod).
 22. **Centralized config pattern is clean:** Single `config/env.ts` module with typed exports makes it easy to manage all configuration in one place and ensures type safety throughout the app.
 23. **Structured logging is invaluable:** Pino provides fast, structured JSON logging with minimal overhead.
 Key features: request tracing (request IDs), performance metrics (duration tracking), module-specific loggers, pretty printing in dev, and automatic error serialization.
 Makes debugging and monitoring dramatically easier.
 24. **Log at the right level:** Use debug for detailed flow, info for important events (tool execution, startup), warn for unexpected but handled situations, error for failures.
 Avoid logging sensitive data (passwords, tokens).
 25. **Graceful shutdown matters:** Proper SIGINT/SIGTERM handlers allow the server to finish processing requests and close connections cleanly before exiting.
 Important for production deployments.
+26. **Streaming is complex with tool calling:** Adding SSE streaming adds significant complexity, especially when LLM needs to call tools mid-stream.
+For MVP, non-streaming works fine.
+Defer streaming until Phase 2 when you can properly evaluate UX benefits with real users.
+27. **Document deferred features:** Created [STREAMING_IMPLEMENTATION.md](backend/STREAMING_IMPLEMENTATION.md) with detailed implementation plan.
+Makes it easy to pick up later without losing context.

 ### Phase 2.7 (Percentile Rankings) - Future
-26. **Career percentiles from averages, not mean of percentiles:** Statistically sound, avoids non-linear distortion
+28. **Career percentiles from averages, not mean of percentiles:** Statistically sound, avoids non-linear distortion
-27. **Three scopes serve different purposes:** Season (current), Career (all-time), Peak7 (prime comparison)
+29. **Three scopes serve different purposes:** Season (current), Career (all-time), Peak7 (prime comparison)
-28. **Percentile-first grade calculation is superior:** Industry-standard scouting scale mapping, empirically accurate, works for any distribution, self-validating
+30. **Percentile-first grade calculation is superior:** Industry-standard scouting scale mapping, empirically accurate, works for any distribution, self-validating
-29. **Store both percentiles and grades:** Percentiles for exact visualization, grades for scouting-style filtering and descriptions
+31. **Store both percentiles and grades:** Percentiles for exact visualization, grades for scouting-style filtering and descriptions
-30. **SD vs Percentile debate:** Test both approaches empirically - SD (μ±σ) is theoretically pure but assumes normality, percentile approach is distribution-agnostic but deviates from scouting origins.
+32. **SD vs Percentile debate:** Test both approaches empirically - SD (μ±σ) is theoretically pure but assumes normality, percentile approach is distribution-agnostic but deviates from scouting origins.
 Baseball stats are often skewed, so validate which works better in practice.

 ### Phase 2 (Enhanced Retrieval) - Future
-31. **Two-stage retrieval is industry standard:** Separate retrieval (recall-focused) from ranking (precision-focused) for best results
+33. **Two-stage retrieval is industry standard:** Separate retrieval (recall-focused) from ranking (precision-focused) for best results
-32. **FTS + Vector + Reranking complement each other:** FTS for short/exact queries, vector for semantic similarity, cross-encoder for final precision
+34. **FTS + Vector + Reranking complement each other:** FTS for short/exact queries, vector for semantic similarity, cross-encoder for final precision
-33. **Keyword extraction matters:** Baseball-specific phrase detection (positions, qualities) significantly improves FTS accuracy
+35. **Keyword extraction matters:** Baseball-specific phrase detection (positions, qualities) significantly improves FTS accuracy
-34. **Query routing reduces latency:** Short queries to FTS (<50ms), long queries to vector (~100ms), reranking only top candidates (~500ms)
+36. **Query routing reduces latency:** Short queries to FTS (<50ms), long queries to vector (~100ms), reranking only top candidates (~500ms)

 ---